 I’m very busy, which makes it tough to find time to do any paperwork.
 That’s actually why I love QuickBooks – all my accounting is handled automatically.
 I only have to spend a few hours taking care of it each month.

 One more thing: I love sharing information and ideas with other business owners.
-At the artisanal markets, bouncing ideas off of other “makers” has been one of my biggest resources.
+At the Renegade Craft Fair, bouncing ideas off of other “makers” has been one of my biggest resources.
 When people ask me where I got my packaging or my labels, I’m always thrilled to pass along that information.
 It doesn’t hurt me to help someone else.
 It feels like a small way I can give back.

-What advice would you give small business owners starting out?
+What advice would you give to a small business owner who’s starting out?

 I encourage small business owners to think quality over quantity when they’re developing new ideas.
 Rather than trying to sell a lot of things, start by doing one thing extremely well.
 In my case, I'm planning on launching diffusers, hand soap and a number of other products.
 But I won’t start selling those items until my candles are as good as they can be.